-Cautions: Wear powder-free latex or nitrile gloves when handling samples (a glove change is required for each sample).
-Be careful to avoid unintentional punctures of gloves when using forceps.
-Punctured gloves must be changed immediately.
+Cautions: Wear powder-free latex or nitrile gloves when handling samples (a glove change is required for each sample when opening and decanting the samples.
+One pair of gloves can be used to load and unload centrifuge batches since none of the tubes are opened).
 Be careful not to touch commonly used items in the laboratory when wearing sample gloves (i.e., writing utensils, stationary lab equipment).
 If in doubt, change your gloves!

-2.2 Centrifuging Procedure
+3.2 Centrifuging Procedure

-Water samples collected in the field need to be centrifuged within 12-16 hours after the last field sample is collected.
+Water samples collected in the field need to be centrifuged and preserved with ethanol within 12-16 hours after the last field sample is collected.